 Email campaigns are an important component in any firm’s overall content marketing strategy.
 The ability to share information and inspire interaction with your brand is crucial when communicating with both current and prospective clients.
-To help optimize your email campaigns, we compiled the top five newsletter best practices to start implementing today.
+To help optimize your email campaigns, we compiled the top five newsletter best practices to start implementing in 2022.

-1. Cut Content
+1. Optimize Your Content

-The length of your newsletter content can make or break how subscribers receive your message.
+The length of your newsletter’s content can make or break how subscribers receive your message.
 While there are no clear-cut guidelines, being concise is a universal best practice.
 Think about what you personally are most drawn to and would be most inclined to enjoy reading in an email – LESS IS MORE.
 The importance of keeping it short and sweet continues to become increasingly important as more and more people check their inboxes on their mobile devices via their smaller screens.